SciKit-Surgery/scikit-surgerytutorial01/README.rst

    :target: https://twitter.com/scikit_surgery?ref_src=twsrc%5Etfw
    :alt: Follow scikit_surgery on twitter

-Author(s): Stephen Thompson
+Author(s): Stephen Thompson.
-Contributor(s): Miguel Xochicale, Mian Asbat Ahmad and Matt Clarkson
+Contributor(s): Miguel Xochicale, Mian Asbat Ahmad and Matt Clarkson.

 This is the SciKit-Surgery Augmented Reality Tutorial.
 It will teach you how to write an augmented reality application, showing a rendered model on top of a live video feed.